 If MPHA denies a person's request for VAWA certification, the Tenant may have the opportunity to request the grievance procedure as explained in the SOP.
-However, the person may not request the grievance procedure if the Tenant did not return a complete and accurate certification within the 14 or 17 day period.
+However, the person may not request the grievance procedure to contest the denial of VAWA certification if the Tenant did not return a complete and accurate certification within the 14 or 17-day period.